testing32/bimbo/README.md

 The adjusted demand (Demanda_uni_equil) is always >= 0 since demand should be either 0 or a positive value.
 The reason that Venta_uni_hoy - Dev_uni_proxima sometimes has negative values is that the returns records sometimes carry over a few weeks.

-Bimbo Ideas -
-Use sklearn label encoder
-Add a new “State” column using the town_state.csv file and the “Agencia_ID” Add a new “Product_Type” column using the producto_tabla.csv file.
-The 2nd to last word is a abbreviation for the company.
-That information can be used to cluster items.
-Potential new features: avg sales per week per product, avg sale price per product (mean sales / mean units),
-	avg sales per week per product per customer, avg sales per week per product per route I don't think Semana is very useful on it's own.
-I think I should try and incorporate temporal information instead of week #

 Features - Semana, Agencia_ID, Canal_ID, Ruta_SAK, Cliente_ID, Producto_ID, Bag of Words of the Product, Weight, Food_Company_ID